Collection of Barbara Marian, Harvard, IL

 Reimagining the three kings as queer or female gives fresh meaning to Epiphany, a holiday celebrating the visit of the Magi to the infant Jesus.
 It is observed on Jan.
 6.

 The word “epiphany” also refers to a sudden, intuitive perception.
 By looking at the Bible and church history from a LGBT viewpoint, people can experience new insights -- their own personal “epiphanies” of understanding.
-New interpretations of the Magi include:
+New interpretations of the wise ones known as the Magi include:

 - Queer Magi.
-Biblical scholarship suggests that the Magi were eunuchs -- people who today would be called gay, queer or transgender.
+LGBT church leaders suggest that the Magi were eunuchs -- people who today would be called gay, queer or transgender.

 - Female Magi appear in a controversial painting by Janet McKenzie.